Linaro/uadk/docs/wd_design.md

 | *status*   | OUT  | Indicate the result.
 0 means successful, and others |
 |            |      | are error code. |

-When an application gets a session, it could request hardware accelerator to work in synchronous mode or asychronous mode. *cb* is the callback function of user application that is only used in asynchronous mode. *cb_param* is the parameter of the asynchronous callback function.
+When an application gets a session, it could request hardware accelerator to work in synchronous mode or asynchronous mode. *cb* is the callback function of user application that is only used in asynchronous mode. *cb_param* is the parameter of the asynchronous callback function.

 Since synchronous or asynchronous mode is specified in *struct wd_comp_req*, the compression or decompression could be treated that user submits requests to a session.

 There're two kinds of compression interface.
 One is block mode that the data in the request is not related to the previous or later data.
 And the other is stream mode that the data in the request is related to the data in the previous or later request.
 If user wants to compress/decompress large data buffer, it's suggested to use stream mode.